 If you find yourself in Iceland in winter, look up.
 If you’re lucky, you might get a glimpse of the magical Northern Lights.
-Also known as the Arora Borealis, they make for the most amazing light show and a truly memorable night.
+Iceland is one of the best places in Europe to see the aurora borealis, and they make for the most amazing light show and a truly memorable night.

 The best time of year to see them is between November and March, although, of course, there are no guarantees.